Tuition fees halved for first year of higher education

 Tuition fees have been halved for students in their first year of higher education.
 Students doing teacher training courses get this reduction during their second year too.

 Students who meet the conditions only need to pay half of the statutory tuition fee for their first year of higher education.
 The student’s academic institution will automatically calculate the correct fee.
 The conditions for reduced tuition are set out below.

 Conditions for reduced tuition fee in first year

-- were enrolled in a Dutch higher education institution before the 2018/2019 academic year;
+- were enrolled in a Dutch higher education institution before the 2018/2019 academic year; or

-- are taking a master’s degree programme;
+- are doing a master’s course; or

 - are paying the non-statutory fee set by your higher education institution; or